NeshoNeshev/LawyerServices/README.md

 # Pravenpotal.com

-Pravenportal.com is a lawyer and notary public appointment booking platform as well as court schedule management, appointment management for lawyers.
+Pravenportal.com is a platform for booking appointments with lawyers, law firms and notaries, as well as managing schedules with court hearings and deadlines by a lawyer or office administrator, appointment management for lawyers.

 ## Framework  and Language version
 -	Dot Net 6.0